sablier-labs/docs/docs/contracts/v2/guides/create-stream/01-linear-stream.md

 ## The full contract

-Below you can see the complete functioning code example: contract that generates linear streams, each starting at `block.timestamp`.
+Below you can see the complete functioning code example: a contract that generates linear streams that start at `block.timestamp`.
 You can access the code on GitHub through [this link](https://github.com/sablierhq/examples/blob/main/v2/core/LinearStreamCreator.sol).